 Now check the black hot wire with one lead and the touch the other lead on the other wires until you get a reading on your tester.
-That wire is the neutral and should be labeled white.
+That wire is the neutral and should be identified with white electrical tape.
 Shut the power off before getting back to work replacing the two prong outlet.

 After all of the taped-on insulation is removed you will see the soldered wires twisted together.
 Using a pair of pliers, slowly untwist the wires.
 The old solder has a very high lead content which makes it very soft.
 Straighten them out a little and tape them with several layers of electrical tape using the appropriate colors.

 If the wires attached to the existing two prong receptacle are in good condition and the color coding is easily seen, then you can remove them from the receptacle.
 Do not cut them.
 Loosen the screw or insert a paper clip or small screwdriver into the rear quick-stab clips to release the wire from the receptacle.

 If the wires are too short, you can use wire connectors to splice short pieces of wire called pigtails to connect them to the receptacle.
 Pig-tailing is a good wiring method to use when wiring electrical outlets because the receptacle will never carry the full load of the circuit this way.